ndgsghdj/2024-Notes/History/6-01_End-Of-WW2.md

 - After the battle of Midway, the United States and its allies gradually drove the Japanese back across the Pacific from the territories they had taken.
 They used a strategy known as **island-hopping**
     - The US island-hopping strategy led to several key victories between 1942 and 1945, such as in the battle to regain the Philippines, which continued to weaken the Japanese military
     - Japan’s resources became severely overstretched and it was not able to defend the entire empire.
-    - The Japanese fought frantically for each island in the Pacific and each territory in China and Burma
+    - The Japanese fought fanatically for each island in the Pacific and each territory in China and Burma
+    - Soon, the war reached a pivotal stage in 1945, with US air raids on Japanese soil, such as the bombing of Tokyo.
 - In April 1945 British and US forces took the island of Okinawa
     - The Allies had to kill or capture every one of the 100,000 Japanese soldiers defending the island - none of them would surrender
     - Allied ships had also been badly damaged by Japanese kamikaze suicide bombers, who crashed their planes deliberately into them.